Back to school for traumatised children – from chaos to calm

 2. Predictability: Transitions and change

-Having some ideas before the first day back on how you can foster predictability and manage planned and unforeseen change, will take the pressure off trying to brain storm on the hop during term.
+Having some ideas before the first day back on how you can foster predictability and manage planned and unforeseen change will take the pressure off trying to brainstorm on the hop during the term.

 3. Calm and Connected